 Participants in the ESU program may contribute up to 10% (depending upon certain qualifications) of their compensation above the threshold.
 Participant contributions are credited to a diversified investment account established for the participant, and we make premium contributions to the diversified investment accounts equal to 17.65% of the participant's contribution.
-A participant's diversified investment account balance is adjusted to mirror the investment experience, whether positive or negative, of the diversified investment selected by the participant.
-Participants may change investment elections in the diversified investment accounts consist of various mutual funds and retirement target funds and are unfunded, unsecured obligations of the Company that will be settled in cash.
+A participant's diversified investment account balance is adjusted to mirror the investment experience, whether positive or negative, of the diversified investments selected by the participant.
+Participants may change investment elections in the diversified investment accounts, but cannot purchase Company common stock or stock units.
+The diversified investment accounts consist of various mutual funds and retirement target funds and are unfunded, unsecured obligations of the Company that will be settled in cash.
 Both the assets and liabilities associated with this program are presented in the table above and are adjusted to fair value at each reporting period.

 Company matching contributions to the ESU program, including dividend equivalents, are used to acquire stock units at 85% of the common stock market price on the acquisition date.
-Stock units are converted to common stock at a 1-to-1 ratio upon distribution from the program and may be settled in cash but only if there is not a sufficient amount of shares reserved for future issuance under the Flexible Stock Plan.
+Stock units are converted to common stock at a 1-to-1 ratio upon distribution from the program and may be settled in cash, except for distributions to the Company's Section 16 Officers.